About Grey Matters CU

 Editor in Chief

-Senior Editor of Lay Review
+Senior Editor of Revision

 "At the Division of Scientific Review, we separate fact from fiction by vetting the accuracy and integrity of all scientific processes and mechanisms presented in articles before they are published.
 We are detail-oriented and task-focussed.
 Our team of knowledgeable Scientific Editors are trained to work collaboratively with writers as research aids and content editors throughout their writing process.
 They are encouraged to bring innovations through constructive criticism while combining the standard of science with literature.
 Graduate Student Reviewers from specialized branches in neuroscience perform the final fact-check after Scientific Review Editors complete their evaluations.
 The position of Scientific Review Editor is more suited for applicants with a rigorous science background.
 As the leader of the Scientific Review Division, I am committed to overseeing the transmission of authentic neuroscience to the public.”